nibscbioinformatics/nf-core-conva/docs/output.md

 <summary>Output files</summary>

 * `Alignment/picard/`
   * `<SAMPLE>.markdup.sorted.bam`: Coordinate sorted BAM file after duplicate marking.
-This is the final post-processed BAM file and so will be saved by defau$
+This is the final post-processed BAM file and so will be saved by default.
   * `<SAMPLE>.markdup.sorted.bam.bai`: BAI index file for coordinate sorted BAM file after duplicate marking.
-This is the final post-processed BAM index file $
+This is the final post-processed BAM index file and so will be saved by default in the given directory.
 * `Alignment/picard/samtools_stats/`
-  * SAMtools `<SAMPLE>.markdup.sorted.bam.flagstat`, `<SAMPLE>.markdup.sorted.bam.idxstats` and `<SAMPLE>.markdup.sorted.bam.stats` files generated from the d$
+  * SAMtools `<SAMPLE>.markdup.sorted.bam.flagstat`, `<SAMPLE>.markdup.sorted.bam.idxstats` and `<SAMPLE>.markdup.sorted.bam.stats` files generated from the duplicate marked alignment files.

 * `Alignment/picard/picard_metrics/`
   * `<SAMPLE>.markdup.sorted.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.